Paroxysmisch/genome-assembly/dissertation/main.typ

 More expressive architectures such as $k$-GNNs @kgnn-paper, whose design is motivated by the generalization of 1-@wl to $k$−tuples of nodes ($k$-WL), are accompanied by unacceptable computation and memory costs (e.g. $cal(O)(|V|^k)$ memory for higher-order @mpnn:pl, where $V$ is the number of nodes in the graph).

 @rnf @rnf-paper is an easy to compute (and memory efficient), yet theoretically grounded alternative involving concatenating a different randomly generated vector to each node feature.
 This simple addition not only allows distinguishing between 1-@wl indistinguishable graph pairs based on fixed local substructures, but @gnn:pl augmented with @rnf are provably universal (with high probability), and thus can approximate any function defined on graphs of fixed order @rnf-power.
 In order to be maximally expressive, @granola uses an @mpnn @gnn-survey equipped with @rnf.
+It is important to node that @rnf breaks the invariance property of @gnn:pl, which is a strong inductive bias, however preserves it in expectation @rnf-power.

 @granola facilitates an adaptive normalization layer by allowing its affine parameters $gamma_(b, n, d)^l, beta_(b, n, d)^l in RR$ to be dependent on the input-graph, by calculating them using a maximally expressive, shallow @gnn layer---$"GNN"_"Norm"$.
 A detailed overview of @granola is found in @alg:granola.

 #modelexplanation[
   @granola has the potential to significantly improve the performance on this task as each overlap graph contains a unique set of artifacts (including none at all), so input-adaptivity is important.
 ]

-Brief overview of the entire process

-Detailed explanation of the dataset generation, which involves simuation of the reads, preprocessing the real reads, constructing the graph

-Also discussion of the input features provided to the GNN
-  - Emphasis on the use of the actual read data

-Discussion of the GNN architecture
-  - Overview of SymGatedGCN---particularly the importance of the Sym part
-  - Overview of the new GAT, and SymGAT architectures, that also use the edge features (the original GAT model does not use)
-  - Overview of GRANOLA---how it uses MPNN + RNF was maximizing expressiveness

-Discussion of Mamba SSM
-  - Why it was chosen over say using attention
-  - Problems with tokenization of DNA

-Explanation of the decoding process to reconstruct the genome

-Under each model architecture, have a box for why there is that change

-At the beginning of this entire section, story of we're trying to integrate extra ultra-long data -> might require better gnns
-  - But, in evaluation, since these new gnns are at the same expressivity level in the wl heirarchy, and this is a very structural problem, there is no benefit

 #pagebreak()